 If you have a project that relates to one of the priorities above, you can apply for funding online.

 We take actions on issues linked to our priorities.
-To do this, we have working groups that bring together board members and representatives from the community and relevant partner organisations.
+To do this, we have action groups that bring together board members and representatives from the community and relevant partner organisations.

 - Village Forum

-If you're interested in getting involved with one of the working groups or would like to discuss an idea you may have for a project, contact us at [email protected]
+If you're interested in getting involved with one of the action groups or would like to discuss an idea you may have for a project, contact us at [email protected].

 If you join your community board, you'll be able to have your say on issues that affect your area.
 How involved you become is up to you.
 We'll:

 - invite you to our board meetings and events